 Limited ingredient diets (like Blue Buffalo Basics) strip everything down to minimize potential triggers.
 They’re more useful when you suspect a specific protein or grain is the problem.

-If you’re not sure which approach your Shepherd needs, start with a sensitive stomach formula.
-It solves the more common problem.
+If you’re not sure which one fits, start with a sensitive stomach formula — it solves the more common problem.
 If six weeks of consistent feeding doesn’t improve things, a limited ingredient diet or a conversation with your vet about food allergies is the next step.
-For more on that process, see our guide to food for Shepherds with allergies.

 A dietary change handles many cases of sensitive digestion, but certain signs call for veterinary evaluation rather than another food swap.
 PetMD’s overview of sensitive stomachs in dogs notes that chronic digestive issues can signal conditions that food alone won’t resolve: